 If your business depends on regular cash flow, invoice finance can be a good borrowing option and offers you peace of mind that bills will be paid.
 Invoice discounting may be more suited to large companies with a dedicated credit control department, and effective systems for chasing payments.

 For some smaller companies, chasing overdue payments represents an administrative burden and takes focus away from making sales and providing high levels of customer service.
 In these cases, factoring might be a better option.

 Industries that commonly use invoice finance include construction, manufacturing, logistics, recruitment, publishing, and business services.
 Overall, it allows them greater agility in a marketplace that can change quickly, and helps them overcome the risks associated with late payment.

-For more information on invoice financing and how it could benefit your business, please call Begbies Traynor for a free consultation.
+For more information on invoice financing and how it could benefit your business, as well as information on other commercial funding options, please call Begbies Traynor for a free consultation.
 We have contacts with over 50 alternative financiers around the UK, and can advise on the best form of finance for your business.